muleyo/VideoAdBlockForTwitch/README.md

 - Click `Load unpacked Extension`
 - Navigate to the extracted folder from the ZIP Archive and select that folder.

-Feel free to download this repository as .ZIP, extract it at a place where it can stay and just simply load it in Chrome.
-(Load unpacked extension) => chrome://extensions

 # Objective of this fork

 - Keeping it donation- and ref-link free and ofcourse ___always open source___